-Long time love interest and constant ally of Thor, Jane Foster got her first chance to pick up the hammer in the Marvel What If?
-Series in the 70s.
+Longtime love interest and constant ally of Thor, Jane Foster got her first chance to pick up the hammer in the Marvel What If? series in the ’70s.
 After she finds Mjolnir in the cave where Donald Blake was supposed to be, Jane transforms into the Goddess of Thunder and calls herself Thordis.

 In 2014, Marvel announced that a new hero would hold the hammer after Thor Odinson lost his worthiness during Original Sin.
 The new Thor was a mysterious woman whose identity was hidden until just before the Secret Wars summer event the following year.
-Surely enough, Jane Foster had proved herself worthy to wield Mjolnir, and had to guard her secret very carefully from the many foes of Thor who had moved to take over the realms in the absence of the God of Thunder.
+Sure enough, Jane Foster had proved herself worthy to wield Mjolnir, and had to guard her secret very carefully from the many foes of Thor who had moved to take over the realms in the absence of the God of Thunder.

 Jane’s mortal form, sick with cancer, grows weaker the more time she spends as Thor, but as a doctor committed to saving lives, she puts the needs of the realms before her own.
 While there are plenty of adventures left for the Goddess of Thunder, she has already accomplished a lifetime of heroic feats that make her among the worthiest of all the hammer-holders.

 Honorable Mentions: Wonder Woman and Superman (Held the hammer: 1990s)

 In two different crossover comics, both DC heroes wielded the power of Thor.
 Wonder Woman lifted the hammer before going to battle with Storm.
 She discarded Mjolnir, though, to make the fight fairer.
 She honorably lost immediately afterwards.